maoosi/prisma-appsync/docs/guides/getting-started.md

 - Best-in-class developers' experience to interact with and manage data.
 - Growing ecosystem with Prisma Client (ORM), Prisma Migrate (migration system) and Prisma Studio (GUI).
 - Work with multiple data sources (MySQL, PostgreSQL, SQLite, SQL Server).
-- Single source of truth for modeling data using a `Prisma.schema` file.
+- Single source of truth for modeling data using a `schema.prisma` file.

 **Why AWS AppSync?**